-Located within a microsite measuring roughly 7-by-30 meters on a prominent corner in inner-city Sydney, the seven-story building works to maximize internal space while engaging the surroundings through its unique form, materiality and programming.
+Located within a microsite measuring roughly 6-by-30 meters on a prominent corner in the inner-city, the seven-story building works to maximize internal space while engaging the surroundings through its unique form, materiality and programming.
 Showcasing how to integrate interior design as part of the architectural vision, the building’s 12 curated one-bedroom-plus-study apartments feature full furniture packages and bespoke timber joinery.
 Spaced two per floor, their simple arrangement takes advantage of natural light and views while the flexible layout of walls and the placement of services allow for adaption to different uses over time, including commercial.

 Forming the southern bookend of a block undergoing considerable growth, the boutique site is an exemplar of how a project can act as a catalyst for innovative urban renewal.
 The scale and bulk of the building were informed by the surrounding structures—including several new mixed-use buildings, single-story retail, terrace buildings and planned residential developments.
 Laneway activation between the new and existing buildings as well as retail amenity on the ground floor strengthens the three-way street frontage.